More Vegeta food talk.

-- Report: The PlayStation 5 Won't Come Anytime Soon - Read More → . . . . .
+- The More Things Change, The More They Stay The Same - Read More → . . . . .

 At E3 2015, Microsoft surprised many by announcing the now beloved Xbox Backwards Compatibility system, which let players play Xbox 360 games on their Xbox One.
 Now, Microsoft is expanding the system’s scope to encompass games for the original Xbox as well.